Local-Connectivity-Lab/scn-documentation/docs/tutorials/epc-setup.md

 # Step 4: Add Users to Open5GS database

+(Note that an important pre-condition to adding users is to have SIM cards or eSIMs to give to the users for authentication, along with their respective IMSIs and secret keys to register them onto the EPC.
+These must be procured separately.
+WIP- We will endeavor to make guides for these processes available soon.)

 You can manage users using the Open5GS WebUI, or using a script provided in the [Open5GS GitHub repository](https://github.com/open5gs/open5gs).
 Our preferred strategy is to use the script, which supports automation better and does not require the WebUI to be running.
-(Remember that an important pre-condition to adding users is to have SIM cards or eSIMs with their respective IMSIs and secret keys, which must be procured separately.
-WIP- We will endeavor to make guides for these processes available soon.)

 Clone the repository into the EPC machine:

 ```bash